 In 1992, during a massive Hindu political rally that turned into a riot, the Badri mosque was destroyed with the intention for Hindu activists to rebuild the Rama temple at this very place.

 The case was brought before the High Court of Justice of Allahabad, which in a ruling of 30 September 2010 divided 2.77 acres of land of Ayodhya equally between the Hindus and the Muslims.
-The parties appealed this judgment to the Supreme Court of Delhi and the case has been suspended since 7 years.
+The parties appealed this judgment to the Supreme Court of Delhi and the case was suspended during 7 years.

-Meanwhile, 40% of the stones of the future temple has already been collected and carved from blocks of pink sandstone brought from Rajasthan.
+Meanwhile, the major part of the stones of the future temple had already been collected and carved from blocks of pink sandstone brought from Rajasthan.